Oscaretz/Scraper_and_mapping/ReadMe.md

 ## Setting Up and Running the Application: ⚒️

+### Docker Installation:

+Before running the application, make sure you have Docker installed on your system.
+Follow these steps to install Docker:

+1. **Download Docker**:
+   - Visit the [Docker website](https://www.docker.com/get-started) to download Docker for your operating system.
+   - Follow the installation instructions provided for your specific platform.

+2. **Verify Installation**:
+   - Once Docker is installed, open a terminal or command prompt and run the following command to verify the installation:
+     ```
+     docker --version
+     ```
+   - If Docker is installed correctly, you should see the version information displayed in the terminal.

+3. **Run Docker Desktop**:
+   - Launch Docker Desktop from your applications menu or start menu.
+   - Docker Desktop will start the Docker service, allowing you to build and run Docker containers on your system.

+Now that Docker is installed, you can proceed with setting up and running the application using the instructions provided below.

+### Build and run:
 To download the API and initialize it, open the terminal in yout chosen Directory and run the next commands in it:

 1. **Clone the Repository**: